li-xin-yi/seedlab/RSA-Encryption-and-Signature/readme.md

 It's not Alice's message.

-If a valid `S` happens to be corrupted, even just in one byte, our program will also reject the mssage.
+If a valid `S` happens to be corrupted, even just in one byte, our program will also reject the message.